ronansprake/ronansprake.github.io/_posts/2021-01-03-overwork-and-burnout.md

 * What's the sacrifice (personal and professional)?
 * Is the work fulfilling?
 * Will the end result make you proud?
-* How does the team behave at the end, do they plough on or review and recover?
+* How will the team behave at the end - plough on or review and recover?

 Disclaimer: The tech sector is notorious for forgetting about people with "real world" jobs - nurses, drivers, teachers - who would rightly roll their eyes at much of the above.